Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Passive attention predicts shared variance across human measures

 \textbf{The relation between ANN and human maps.} Next, we explored the relation between each of the human measures (including the Human PC) and the ANN attention maps.
 Fig. \ref{fig:ANN-Human}A shows the optimal correlations between human and ANN maps for each human map type including the Human PC.
 The peak correlations between the Human PC maps and the most highly correlated ANN maps exceed the peak correlations of the same ANN maps to each of the six behavioral maps (Fig. \ref{fig:ANN-Human}B; PC average \textit{r} = 0.71, compared with \textit{r} = 0.36-0.65 for each of the human maps).
 This suggests that the peak ANN maps predict the shared component of the variance between all the human measures rather than the variance of any particular human map type (such as human fixations or discrimination accuracy for instance).
-This is significant because it indicates that some intrinsic aspects of visual information contained in the images captured by the peak ANN models are predictive of human visual selectivity regardless of the behavioral task, and in spite of the clear differences between them \cite{langlois2021serial}.
+This is significant because it indicates that some intrinsic aspects of visual information contained in the images captured by the peak ANN models are predictive of human visual selectivity regardless of the behavioral task, and in spite of the systematic differences between them \cite{langlois2021serial}.
 Fig. \ref{fig:ANN-Human}B illustrates this fact for the human patch ratings task results.
 For most ANN maps, the correlation values under the diagonal in the plot indicate that the peak correlations of the ANN models to the Human PC were significantly higher than the peak correlations of the same ANN models to the Human patch ratings results.
 Fig. S4 illustrates the same finding for all individual human behavioral measures.
-In addition, Fig. \ref{fig:ANN-Human}B shows the top correlations for all ANN maps reaching a peak of \textit{r} = 0.71 for the SGBP method applied to the AlexNet network pretrained on ImageNet (alexnet-sgbp-I).
+In addition, Fig. \ref{fig:ANN-Human}B shows the top correlations for all ANN maps reaching a peak of \textit{r} = 0.71 for the SGBP method applied to the AlexNet network pretrained on ImageNet (alexnet-SGBP-I).
+In a separate analysis, we repeated the smoothing parameter fitting using split-half cross-validation, and found that performance of smoothed hold-out test set maps using smoothing parameters fit to random training set maps produced nearly identical ranges in peak correlations to the human PC (between \textit{r} = 0.73 and \textit{r} = -0.01 for the training set, and between \textit{r} = 0.72 and \textit{r} = -0.04 for the testing set), as well as a nearly identical rank order in peak correlations to the human PC.
+Details of this analysis are included in the SI Appendix (see Fig. S\ref{fig:S7}).